 Welcome everyone to the latest edition of the DFS Army Strategy Series.
 For this article, we will be taking a look at NASCAR scoring on SuperDraft.
-We are going to breakdown how the scoring works and how to utilize their scoring to your advantage.
+We are going to break down how the NASCAR scoring system works and how to utilize their scoring to your advantage.

 This article is brought to you by DFSArmy.com and written by Ryan Larkin.
 You can catch up with Ryan on twitter or in the DFSA VIP slack @Larkin8